Joey Guðjónsson: Burnley

-Jóhannes Karl signed for Burnley in January 2007, on a three-and-half-year deal.
+Jóhannes Karl signed for Burnley in January 2007, on a three-and-a-half-year deal.
 After personal reasons kept him out of some of the remaining games of the season, his pre-season form saw him move back into the starting line-up at the start of the 2007–08 season, although he quickly fell out of favour.
 He was then dropped from the squad entirely under Steve Cotterill after failing to impress but his fortunes changed when Owen Coyle took over as Burnley manager and he found himself back on the bench.
 He scored his first goal for Burnley as they beat Watford 2–1 at Vicarage Road on 27 November 2007 in Coyle's second game in charge.
 He was frequently used as a late substitute for the remainder of the season.
 On 15 December 2007, Jóhannes Karl was sent off in the 90th minute against rival Preston North End which Burnley lose 3–2.
 On 4 March 2008, Jóhannes Karl was sent off again in the 76th minute this 2007–08 season in a 2–0 loss against Hull City when he was fell to the floor clutching his face in the area and after consulting with his assistant which saw Hull City midfielder Jay-Jay Okocha sent off at the same minutes.

 After returning from international duty with Iceland during the summer, Jóhannes Karl made his first appearance of the 2008–09 season on the opening day of the season in Burnley's 4–1 defeat at Sheffield Wednesday.
 His first goal of the season came at Swansea City, after an injury to Kevin McDonald saw him play 45 minutes.
 He scored his second goal for the Clarets in a 1–1 draw on 20 September.
 This earned him a starting role for the next two games, in which he scored again against Preston North End, this time from 30 yards.
 Jóhannes Karl had to wait until 13 December 2008 when he score a brace against Southampton on an early minutes in a 3–2 win.
 Jóhannes Karl had to wait again until 14 March 2009 when he scored the fifth goal in the match against Nottingham Forest in a 5–0 win.
 On 3 May 2009, Jóhannes Karl scored the fourth goal against Bristol City in a 4–0 win, which send Burnley to qualify via the Championship Play-offs.
 Jóhannes Karl made 42 league appearances, scoring six times in the league as Burnley won promotion to the Premier League via the Championship Play-offs.